alperenbelgic/bpmist/README.md

     - you can trigger remote procedures
     - returning values in body will be assigned in flow instance data
 - versioning flow definitions
+- validation on definitions
+  - any unconnected steps

 ~~box buttons shown on hover~~
 ~~FormArray applied for fields~~